A lot of times we read

 Most of us are probably

 familiar with Heb.
-11:6, "Without
+11:6, "Without faith it is impossible to please Him,

-faith it is impossible to please Him, for he who comes to God must believe that
+for he who comes to God must believe that He is, and that He is a rewarder of

-the last part, a thing the text says must be believed—"that He is a rewarder of those who
+text says must be believed—"that He is a rewarder of those who diligently

-diligently seek Him."
-No person
+seek Him."
+No person who is

-diligent seeker after God.
-Why are they
+seeker after God.
+Why are they not diligent seekers?
+They lack the faith to

-dead and thus useless.
-"Faith without works is dead."
+thus useless.
+"Faith without works

+is dead."
 (James 2:20 NKJV)

 What have we learned

 from the woman who was healed of her blood flow issue?
-For
+For healing to take place faith must be

-healing to take place faith must be accompanied by action.
-That is as true of spiritual healing as it
+accompanied by action.
+That is as true of

-was of her physical healing.
-It was not
+spiritual healing as it was of her physical healing.
+It was not enough to travel to where Jesus

-before touching him?
 Her faith in Jesus'

 power to heal was just as great before she touched him, when she left her home